 - Get Started

 - How It Works

-When you create an object with Shapeways, the order price is determined by the actual printed volume, and not by the model's bounding volume (except ceramics, which are priced by surface area).
+When you create an object with Shapeways, the order price is determined by the actual printed volume, and not by the model's bounding volume.
 An easy way to save some money, sometimes a LOT of money, is by making your object hollow.
 This short tutorial will explain the basics of hollow objects for 3D Printing with Shapeways.

 There are of course some trade-offs to this trick:

 I'll demonstrate the process of creating a hollow object by taking a simple cube: